DanielleCoyne/RNA-Seq/MasterNotes.md

 98.20% overall alignment rate.
 The alignment rates and further details about the alignment results for the other files in this experiment are summarized in https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?usp=sharing.
 ## Sorting and Indexing
-I used samtools to convert the mapped reads from a .sam file (sequence aligntment map) to a sorted and indexed .bam file.
+I used samtools to convert the mapped reads from the .sam file (sequence aligntment map) to a sorted and indexed .bam file for further analysis.
 The file was sorted according to the default coordinate (the leftmost coordinate).
-Then, the file was indexed to generate the file WTC1.srt.bam.bai.
+Then, the file was indexed for fast random access to generate a BAI file (WTC1.srt.bam.bai).
+## Counting Reads
+I used htseqq -count within the HTSeq python package to count how many reads align to each annotated feature in the GTF file for the *C. albicans* genome.